Play Business: Business model

-The business model of the company was created to help Mexican entrepreneurs find new and more modern ways to finance start ups, as well as provide investors alternatives to investing abroad.
+The business model of the company was created to help Mexican entrepreneurs find new and more modern ways to finance start-ups, as well as provide alternatives to investing abroad.
 The company believes that a weak peso against the dollar is good for them as it makes U.S. investments less attractive, leading investors to look for alternatives.

 Its funding method is different from Kickstarter and Indiegogo, and the company claims it is the only one of its type in the world.
-Instead of offering products or souvenirs to contributors, entrepreneurs, investors and Play Business enter into a contract, with investors offered equity and say in the running of the start up.
+The model is called crowd equity rather than crowdfunding.
+Instead of offering products or souvenirs to contributors, entrepreneurs, investors, and Play Business enter into a contract, with investors offering equity and say in the running of the start-up.
 This percentage is between nine and eleven percent of the total value of the company.
-The model is called crowd equity rather than crowdfunding.